Mick Ronson: Bowie era

-Early in 1970, John Cambridge came back to Hull in search of Ronson, intent upon recruiting him for a new David Bowie backing band called The Hype.
+Early in 1970, John Cambridge went to Hull in search of Ronson, intent upon recruiting him for a new David Bowie backing band called The Hype.
 He found Ronson marking out a rugby pitch, one of his duties as a Parks Department gardener for Hull City Council.
 Having failed in his earlier attempts in London, Ronson was reluctant, but eventually agreed to accompany Cambridge to a meeting with Bowie.
 Two days later, on 5 February, Ronson made his debut with Bowie on John Peel's national BBC Radio 1 show.

 The Hype played their first gig at The Roundhouse on 22 February with a line-up that included Bowie, Ronson, Cambridge, and producer/bassist Tony Visconti.
 The group dressed up in superhero costumes, with Bowie as Rainbowman, Visconti as Hypeman, Ronson as Gangsterman, and Cambridge as Cowboyman.
-Also on the bill that day were Bachdenkel, The Groundhogs and Caravan.
-The following day they performed at the Streatham Arms in London under the pseudonym of 'Harry The Butcher'.
+Also on the bill that day were Bachdenkel, The Groundhogs, and Caravan.
+The next day they performed at the Streatham Arms in London under the pseudonym of 'Harry The Butcher'.
 They also performed on 28 February at the Basildon Arts Lab experimental music club at the Basildon Arts Centre in Essex, billed as 'David Bowie's New Electric Band'.
-Also on the bill were High Tide, Overson and Iron Butterfly.
+Also on the bill were High Tide, Overson, and Iron Butterfly.
 Strawbs were due to perform but were replaced by Bowie's New Electric Band.
 John Cambridge left in March, again replaced by Woody Woodmansey.
 In April 1970, Ronson, Woodmansey, and Visconti started recording Bowie's The Man Who Sold the World album.

-During the sessions for The Man Who Sold the World, the trio of Ronson, Visconti, and Woodmansey – still under The Hype moniker – signed to Vertigo Records.
-The group recruited Benny Marshall from The Rats as vocalist, and entered the studio to record an album.
+During the sessions for The Man Who Sold the World, the trio of Ronson, Visconti, and Woodmansey–still under The Hype moniker– signed to Vertigo Records.
+The group recruited Benny Marshall from The Rats as vocalist, and recorded an album.
 By the time a single appeared, The Hype had been renamed Ronno.
 "4th Hour of My Sleep" was released on Vertigo to an indifferent reception in January 1971.
 The song was written by Tucker Zimmerman.
-The B-side was a Ronson/Marshall composition called "Powers of Darkness".
+The B-side was a Ronson/Marshall song called "Powers of Darkness".
 The Ronno album was never completed.

 Bowie's backing ensemble, which now included Trevor Bolder, who had replaced Visconti on bass guitar, and keyboardist Rick Wakeman, were used in the recording of Hunky Dory.
-The departure of Visconti also meant that Ronson, with Bowie, took over the arrangements, while Ken Scott co-produced with Bowie.
+The departure of Visconti meant that Ronson, with Bowie, took over the arrangements, while Ken Scott co-produced with Bowie.
 Hunky Dory featured Ronson's string arrangements on several tracks, including "Life On Mars?".